Srinathmp/Shannon-metrics-on-classical-ciphers/README.md

 # Shannon-metrics-on-classical-ciphers

-The code in this repository is used to quantify Shannon's principles of confusion and diffusion on classical ciphers such as Caesar cipher, Vigenère cipher, and Playfair cipher.
+The code in this repository is used to quantify Shannon's principles of confusion and diffusion on classical ciphers such as Caesar cipher, Vigenère cipher, and ADFGVX cipher.
 The implementation is done in Python.

 ## Requirements
 - Python 3.x